 Interviewer: Asha McElroy

-How can students get involved with food systems on campus?
+Were you involved with food systems activities on campus?